List of benchmarking methods and software tools

 Benchmarking requires the use of specific valuation methods.
-With evaluation is meant the level of achieving the target for a particular evaluation item.
-There are general "methods" respectively approaches as well as IT-supported "software tools" that enable an effective and efficient work.
+With evaluation it means the level of achieving the target for a particular evaluation item.
+There are general "methods", approaches as well as IT-supported "software tools" that respectively enable an effective and efficient work.

 The following is a list of notable methods and benchmarking software tools.

 Benchmarking methods

 There are many benchmarking methods each having different analytical focus.
 The methods are mostly known and will be shown in the following summary.

 Benchmarking software tools

 There are a number software tools that allow the support of different kinds of benchmarking types.